Mom sits cross-legged and holds baby daughter in her arms and both laugh in the light of the window

-After the hustle of the holidays, the new year arrives with its own expectations.
+After the hustle (and exhaustion!) of the holidays, the new year always seems to arrive with demands for more.
 The internet fills with resolutions and declarations of reinvention.
-Marketing language urges resets and new routines, and the narrative is loud: set loftier goals, change your habits, become the best version of yourself.
+Marketing language urges resets and new routines, and the narrative is loud: Set loftier goals, change your habits, and become the best version of yourself.

 But nature tells a different story.

 January sits in the heart of winter, and in nature, winter isn’t a season of striving or expansion.
-It’s a time for rest and pause—for conserving energy and staying still.
+It’s a time for rest and pause.
 Animals are hibernating.
 Flowers and trees exist without visible blooms.
 The ground holds what it needs, quietly preparing for what comes next.

 10 Questions to Ask Yourself for the New Year

-- What am I craving more of (quiet, support, creativity, space)?
+7. What am I craving more of? (quiet, support, creativity, space)

-You don’t need to answer all of these at once.
-Some reflections will arrive fully formed.
-Others will take time to surface.
-Winter allows for that kind of contemplation.
+Don't feel like you have to answer all of these questions at once.
+Some reflections will arrive fully formed, others will take time to surface.
+Rest assured, winter allows for that kind of contemplation.

 And if you’re not proud of yourself for that, we’re happy to be proud on your behalf.